freyjaredmond/Plasmodium-falciparum-pangenome/rif_var_analysis/README.md

 ## *rif* analysis

-*rif* subtypes were assigned using STRIDE with the output being listed in this folder
+*rif* subtypes were assigned using STRIDE with the output being listed in this folder [rif results](rif_results).
+FHEYDER motifs were identified using exact string matching